Helperbird/website/src/pages/blog/6-famous-people-with-dyslexia.md

 header: true
 layout: templates/blog_post.liquid
 title: 6 Famous People with Dyslexia
-description:
-  Even though it is a challenge, a lot of dyslexics still manage to live normal lives in which most of them became successful in their own path of careers.
-In fact, many of them we already know but don’t have any idea they have it.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+description: Discover six famous individuals who have overcome dyslexia and achieved success in their respective careers.
+Learn about their inspiring stories and accomplishments.
+keywords: dyslexia, famous people with dyslexia, dyslexia software, reading mode, voice typing, text to speech, dyslexia fonts, accessibility software, Helperbird, Opendyslexic
 url: blog/6-famous-people-with-dyslexia/
-name: Helperbird staff
+name: Helperbird Staff
 img: /assets/images/blog/6-famous-people-with-dyslexia/6-famous-people-with-dyslexia.png
 date: Created
-time: 5 min
+time: 5 min read
 tags: blog
 isBlog: true
 blog_cat: Blog
 youtubeId: PfILiWebkuc
 cardTitle: 6 Famous People with Dyslexia
-blog_snip:
-  Even though it is a challenge, a lot of dyslexics still manage to live normal lives in which most of them became successful in their own path of careers.
-In fact, many of them we already know but don’t have any idea they have it.
+blog_snip: Discover six famous individuals who have overcome dyslexia and achieved success in their respective careers.
+Learn about their inspiring stories and accomplishments.
 ---

 One might stumble upon a word from a book they’re reading and miscomprehend it.
 Maybe they see the